ventus-ag/documentation/content/products/compute/virtual-machines.md

 - *Delete* - this option is for VM removing;
 - *Remote console* - this option is used to use remote console for VM;
 - *Download RDP file* - this option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.

-{{% notice note %}}
-In the Cloud Console you can create Windows and Linux Virtual Machines from official and custom images, snapshots or volumes.
-{{% /notice %}}

 ## Create Linux Virtual Machine
 To create new Linux VM, do the following: